tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/用户资料相关接口_intl_en.md

 |-----|-----|
 | int | If TIM_SUCC is returned, the API was successfully called.
 (The callback cb is called only when the API returns TIM_SUCC.)
 If other values are returned, the API failed to be called.
 For more information about the definition of each return value, see [TIMResult](https://intl.cloud.tencent.com/document/product/1047/34551). |

-> When using this API to modify your own profile, see [UserProfileItem](https://intl.cloud.tencent.com/document/product/1047/34551) for information about the fields that can be modified.
+>?When using this API to modify your own profile, see [UserProfileItem](https://intl.cloud.tencent.com/document/product/1047/34551) for information about the fields that can be modified.
 You can modify multiple fields at a time.
 When modifying a custom field, you can add the prefix `Tag_Profile_Custom_` to the entered key value.
 If you do not add this prefix, the SDK will automatically add this prefix.

 **Example**